RhysSeeburger/RhysSeeburger.github.io/docs/content/00_community/activism.md

 # Image slideshow
 images:
+    - url: /static/img/edi.jpg
+      caption: |
+        Since 2024, I have been on the Equality Committee at MPIA, working together with the Gender Equality Officer and others to advocate for Equity, Diversity and Inclusion at our Institute. <a href="https://www.freepik.com/free-vector/flat-youth-smiling-people-pattern_4741453.htm#fromView=search&page=1&position=17&uuid=1244ac06-012c-4e59-99c9-5f9c763eece2">Image by pikisuperstar on Freepik</a>

     - url: /static/img/queerint.jpeg
       caption: |
         Since 2023, I have been co-leading the "Queer International Meet-Up Heidelberg" as part of the PLUS Charity's offer of groups and meetings for queer people in the region.
 Image Credit: PLUS Rhein-Neckar e.V.